edwardcallow/tesco-jargon/index.md

 Welcome to the Tesco jargon buster.

-## Still to be defined…
+## Still to be defined
-We’re still searching for a proper definition for these terms.
+We’re still searching for a proper definition for these terms…

 #### CBL
 `Definition unavailable.`